-Carolyn Porter is a graphic designer, type designer and storyteller.
-She obtained a BFA in Graphic Design from the University of Wisconsin-Stout.
-She also studied at Middlesex University in London.
+Carolyn is a graphic designer, type designer, and storyteller.
+She obtained a BFA in Graphic Design from the University of Wisconsin-Stout and studied at Middlesex Polytechnic (now Middlesex University) in London.
 After receiving her degree, Carolyn returned to London, where she lived and worked for nearly a year.
 She lived in Texas for a while, too, but now calls Minnesota home.

 For more than twenty years, Carolyn has provided high-quality graphic design services to clients in the financial, medical, environmental and business-service industries.
 Learn more at porterfolioinc.com.

 In 2014, Carolyn released P22 Marcel Script, a font based on the handwritten letters of Marcel Heuzé, a Frenchman conscripted to work in a German labor camp during World War II.
 The letters—stained, scarred and covered with censor marks—were the source documents Carolyn used as the basis for the font.
 The letterforms include textural details that retain the expressive character of Marcel Heuzé’s original handwriting.

 The font has won numerous awards and honors: